 He doesn’t.
 He just feels sore.
 His legs are burning

 He stops for the night on step 11,700.
 He writes I’m sorry.
 I did love you on the marble because he’s too tired to think of anything better.
 He sets up his sleeping bag and uses it to cover the declaration.
 He tosses and turns all night, bothered by the heat.
 The yeasty smell gets worse at night.
 It makes Rat’s nose twitch.

 Marlo was going out with one of Rat’s friends.
 He probably shouldn’t have slept with her that first time, even after she said she was broken up.
 He wasn’t always called Rat, but he’d earned himself the name and it suited him too well to go away.

 On step 12,073 he sees his first suicide.
 The body whistles past, not even screaming anymore.
 Rat’s surprised by the way the arms and legs twist, struggling against the fall.

 On step 50,500 he writes There were many expressions you used that drove me crazy.
 I still think of killing someone every time I hear the words “done and dusted” in conversation.
 Nothing is ever done.
 Nothing is ever dusted.

 He is on his second sharpie.
 He killed the first after forgetting to replace the cap while writing on step 15,000.

-He runs out of sandwiches on the forth day of climbing, but there’s plenty of trail mix and tins of beans.
+He runs out of sandwiches on the fourth day of climbing, but there’s plenty of trail mix and tins of beans.
 The plan was to descend until he ran out of things to say.
 Rat never bothered thinking about how he’d ascend once the task was done.

 On step 120,000 he writes Fuck cancer.
 He crosses this out and writes It wasn’t my fault.
 Deep down, he believes neither of these things, despite the fact that he should.
 The doctors were wrong; it wasn’t the cancer that killed her.